 PB SOC is a group of volunteers dedicated to bettering the lives of dogs–with a focus on pit bull-types–during their stay at the Bradshaw Animal Shelter of Sacramento, California.
 We approach every dog as an individual, with the understanding that physical appearance does not determine behavior.
 Our program continues to expand as we learn, grow, and find better ways to serve shelter dogs.

 - Dog Walking & Obedience Work

 - Adoption Counseling & Dog Introductions

 - Photography, Videography, & Marketing

 Want to know more about our dog playgroups at the shelter?
 This video explains what we do in playgroups and why this part of our mission is so vital:

-The confiscated dogs program is also one of our most important missions.
+The confiscated dogs program has been one of our most important missions.
 It ensures that dogs with long stays at the shelter remain mentally and physically healthy.
 This video shares the story of one of our most extreme confiscate situations–during which 18 dogs from a fight bust stayed with us for two years:

 Meet Our Leadership Team